Trump's ‘One Big, Beautiful Bill’ With Trillions in Tax Cuts: House Moves Forward

-Is combining taxes, border security, and energy policy into one piece of legislation to be passed in 100 days a realistic approach?
+Is it possible to combine taxes, border security, and energy policy into a single piece of legislation to be passed within Trump's first 100 days?

 President Trump wants Congress to pass a comprehensive legislative package that he's dubbed "one big, beautiful bill," with a significant emphasis on tax policy.

 On his social media platform Truth Social, Trump has championed the "one powerful bill" concept — legislation covering border security, energy policy, and tax cuts.
-The President also highlighted a populist tax proposal to eliminate taxes on tips while framing his tax proposals as a way to "bring our Country back.”
+The President also highlighted populist tax proposals to eliminate taxes on tips and on overtime pay while framing his proposals as a way to "bring our Country back.”

-As he has previously suggested, Trump suggested that tariffs would cover the cost of the bill, positioning it as a win and continuing his economic approach from his first term.
+As he has previously suggested, Trump suggested tariffs would cover the cost of the bill, positioning it as a win and continuing his economic approach from his first term.
+However, recent tariff announcements have rattled markets and raised concerns about a potential recession.

 Sign up for Kiplinger’s Free E-Newsletters